Is there an ATM on campus?

 Transylvania’s dining service provides meals in Forrer Dining Center for resident and commuter students, faculty, staff and visitors.
 Students living in all residence halls, with the exception of Fourth Street Apartments and our on-campus houses, are required to purchase a meal plan.
-Students may deposit money to their Crimson Card account which may be used in Forrer Dining Center, the Rafskeller, Jazzman’s Café and the 1780 Café.
+Students may deposit money to their Crimson Card account which may be used in the Rafskeller and Gratz Perk Café.
 Students with special dietary needs should contact the director of dining services to make arrangements for meals to suit their specific needs.
 For more information, contact Residence Life at ResLife@transy.edu or 859-233-8181.

 What is Transylvania University’s alcohol policy?

 Use of alcoholic beverages by students under 21 and use of illicit drugs are prohibited on campus and at campus-sponsored events.
 The university considers alcohol consumption by students 21 and older a personal decision and urges students who choose to drink to do so in a mature, responsible manner.
 The university provides specific guidelines regarding the alcohol policy at the beginning of each fall term.
 For more information go to http://alcohol.transy.edu.

 Are there activities available to fill out-of-classroom time?